Skip to main content

 Authentication

-The BlueInk API uses API keys to authenticate requests.
-You can view and manage your API keys in the BlueInk Dashboard, in the Apps section.
+The Blueink API uses API keys to authenticate requests.
+You can view and manage your API keys in the Blueink Dashboard, in the API->Apps section.

 Notice

-If an API key is ever compromised or exposed publicly, you should immediately delete the compromised API key in the BlueInk Dashboard and generate a new one.
+If an API key is ever compromised or exposed publicly, you should immediately disable or delete the compromised API key in the Blueink Dashboard and generate a new one.

 Quick Links: